lulufka/windowtester/README.md

 **Welcome Contributors**

-I am taking care currently on of the Swing part of Windowtester.
+I am taking care currently on the Swing part of Windowtester.
 As I lack knowledge in supporting Eclipse SWT/JFace this part is skipped.
 Anyone willing to contribute in SWT/JFace and/or Swing feel free to reach out to me.

-# TODOs

-- Make code JDK 17, 21 ready
-- Provide support for JUnit4
-- Provide support for JUnit5

 # [License](LICENSE.md)